huffman/twilio_erlang/README.md

    * Extended TwiML users a worker process per call in progress and uses the status callbacks to delete them when they are finished.
 You need to set the *Status Callback URL* of your twilio app and number to be the same as the *Voice Request URL* and *SMS Request URL*.
    * Extended TwiML only accepts POST's and not GET's.
 * the file ```twilio_EXT_recipies.erl``` contains a macro ``?MYPHONE`` which specifies a phone to send text messages to or do call forwarding to for some of the recipies - you will need to set it.
 Bear in mind you will need a minimum of two phones to test some of the recipes (call forwarding, conference calls, etc).
-* Extended TwiML is commented out in ``twilio_web.hrl``
+* Extended TwiML is commented out in ``twilio_web.hrl``- you will need to uncomment it
 * NOTE Extended TwiML (mostly) avoids you needing to build State Machines in URLs - with one exception.
-There is a #goto_EXT{} record which forces a goto on to Twilio - it tells Twilio to ask for a particular state of the FSM.
+There is a ``#goto_EXT{}`` record which forces a goto on to Twilio - it tells Twilio to ask for a particular state of the FSM.
 If you have bound your application to ``http://example.com/some/page`` all the POST's will come to it - with the exception of *GOTO's*.
 If there is a record ``#goto_EXT{goto = "1.2.3"} the next twilio request will be to ``http://example.com/some/page/1.2.3`` The example in ``twilio_ext.hrl`` is set up for Twilio being bound to the root (ie ``http://example.com/``).
 It you bind it elsewhere you will need to handle those paths yourself.

 License
 =======